emmajanedrews/base-template/_posts/2018-02-07-what-does-vashon-events-do.md

 Music is everything to me, so today’s interview is one of my favorites.
 I sat down with Pete and Allison, the heart and soul of Vashon events.<br><br>They are responsible for building a great music scene featuring local musicians, imported musicians, and other live events.<br><br>**Here are a few highlights from our conversation:**

 * 2:00 How Pete and Allison started Vashon Events and why they wanted to create a great community resource for entertainment.<br>&nbsp;
-* ​​​​​​​5:00 What Pete and Allison see for the future of the music scene and performing arts in our area.
+* 5:00 What Pete and Allison see for the future of the music scene and performing arts in our area.

 {% include pullquote.html %}

-* 8:00 Supporting the community and other venues.
+* 8:00 Supporting the community and other venues.<br>&nbsp;
+* 11:00 Upcoming events and plans for the future, such as workshops for artists, the music library, and more.<br>​​​​​​​
+* ​​​​​​​​​​​​​​16:00 How Pete and Allison got started in booking music.

 &nbsp;

-* 11:00 Upcoming events and plans for the future, such as workshops for artists, the music library, and more.

 &nbsp;

-* 16:00 How Pete and Allison got started in booking music.

 <br>If you would like to learn more about Vashon Events, check out their [website](http://www.vashonevents.com/).
 As always, if you have any real estate questions, just give me a call or send me an email.
 I would be happy to help you!